8ctavio/vergil/apps/docs/src/composables/extendedRef.md

 ### Extend properties

 The `extendedRef` composable employs [`defineReactiveProperties`](/composables/defineReactiveProperties) to define additional properties.
-Therefore, the `extendedRef`'s `extension` argument is analogous to the `properties` argument of `defineReactiveProperties`.
+Therefore, the `extendedRef`'s `extension` parameter is analogous to the `properties` parameter of `defineReactiveProperties`.
+The `options` parameter is available for `extendedRef` as well.
 See [Property Definition](/composables/defineReactiveProperties#property-definition) to learn about defining additional properties.

 ### Additional features

 The `extendedRef` composable does not directly modifies a ref object, but creates and returns an [`ExtendedRef`](/utilities/classes#extendedref) object instance which extends the [`ExtendedReactive`](/utilities/classes#extendedreactive) class.
-Therefore, the `getRef` and `setRef` reserved methods are also available in an extendedRef.
+Therefore, the `getRef` method is also available in an extendedRef.

 `ExtendedRef` defines two additional properties: `value` and `ref`.
 The `ref` property stores the extendedRef's underlying ref object.
 The `value` property, on the other hand, is defined with accessors (getter and setter) to read from and write to that inner ref's value.